-If you have already reached your $1.6 million TBC, your downsizer contribution will need to remain in your accumulation phase super account (where it will be subject to 15% tax on any investment earnings from the contribution).
+If you have already reached the $1.7 million TBC (from 1 July 2021), your downsizer contribution will need to remain in your accumulation phase super account (where it will be subject to 15% tax on any investment earnings from the contribution).

 4. Contributions are not subject to the Total Superannuation Balance limit

-Since 1 July 2017, you cannot make non-concessional (after-tax) contributions to your super account if you have a Total Superannuation Balance (TSB) of $1.6 million or more.
+You cannot make non-concessional (after-tax) contributions to your super account if you have a Total Superannuation Balance (TSB) of $1.7 million or more (from 1 July 2021).

-If you have maxed out your opportunity to make non-concessional contributions to your super account, you can still make a downsizing contribution, as these contributions are exempt from the $1.6 million TSB limit.
+If you have maxed out your opportunity to make non-concessional contributions to your super account, you can still make a downsizing contribution as these contributions are exempt from the $1.7 million TSB limit.
 However, your downsizer contribution will count as part of your TSB in future financial years.
-(For more about your TSB, read SuperGuide articles Total Superannuation Balance: When it applies and what is included and A super guide to understanding the bring-forward rule.)
+Yes, it’s complicated, so do seek professional advice before you act.

 5. There’s no requirement to buy a new home